becm/mpt-solver/README.md

 # MPT solver extensions

-Configure numeric solvers via MPT object operations.

-Further abstractions allow unification of user implementations for various IVP and nonlinear solver types.
+This is a collection of interfaces to various numeric solvers using a unified configuration approach and calling conventions.

+Supported solver instances use [MPT](https://github.com/becm/mpt-base) interfaces for configuration and resource management.

+The standardized data and user interaction layers for IVP and nonlinear solvers are designed to support high reusability and reasonable accessibility for a broad user base.

 ## Solver utility library
-Operations for solvers conforming to MPT interfaces.

-Create solver instances from runtime-loadable shared libraries with aliases supplied by solver modules.
+The solver runtime uses specific MPT data types or their generic representation for most interactions.

+Solver implementaions are taken from runtime-loadable shared libraries.

-Set up solvers for specific problems with data read from configuration files.
+Setting up solvers for specific problems is done via configuration files.

 ### Client implementations
-Control solver processes for nonlinear and IVP problems via command line or remote connection using `mpt::client` as interface abstraction.
+User processes to solve nonlinear and IVP problems can be controlled via command line or remote connection using `mpt::client` as generic interface abstraction.

 Both suppliend client implementations use dynamic loading of